At our pet hospitals in Boulder and Westminster, we offer a wide range of surgical procedures for cats and dogs using stringent surgical protocols.

 Sterile packs and equipment.
 We carefully clean, sterilize and wrap our surgical instruments and equipment before every surgery.

-At Boulder and Northside Emergency Pet Clinics in Boulder and Westminster, we are here to help.
-Our dedicated veterinarians are specially trained in emergency medicine and triage and provide quality, compassionate care 24 hours, 7 days a week, 365 days a year.
+At Boulder and Northside Emergency Pet Clinics, our dedicated veterinarians are specially trained in emergency medicine and triage.
+We provide quality, compassionate emergency care.